 7.2 (e) Area of employment within B.C.

 This factor recognises the challenges faced in regional and semi-regional communities to attract and retain workers.
-You will be scored based on your main work location in B.C.
-Your main work location is where you normally report to work and where you can reasonably perform the job duties listed in your job offer.
+You will be scored based on your main work location in B.C. as identified in your job offer.